 During the 1970s the culture at law schools and undergraduate programs underwent similar changes.
 As Coalition students returned from their summer of service, they began demanding more opportunities for community-based learning.
 Their SHC experience also put law students and undergraduates on new career paths.
 They were drawn to organizations and causes dedicated to addressing the same problems of poverty, exploitation, and injustice they had encountered working for the SHC.
 For them too, the boundaries of their education and professional practice were expanded.

 A sampling of vignettes that illustrate various ways in which the boundaries of higher education and professional practice were deepened or broadened.
-(For a complete catalogue of oral and written narratives on the website, go to “Stories.”)
+For all oral and written narratives related to this theme, click here.
+For a complete catalogue of clips across all three themes, visit “Stories”.